automenu/.github/profile/README.md

   </picture>
 </p>

-Automenu is building the marketing automation and data insights platform for restaurants.
-We empower restaurant owners to leverage data to personalize customer experiences, drive efficient growth, and maximize profits.
+Automenu is building an AI-powered marketing automation and data insights platform for restaurants.
+Our goal is to help restaurant owners leverage data to personalize customer experiences, drive efficient growth, and maximize profits.